fcornetti/booking-yoga-system/README.md

 # 🧘 Yoga Class Booking System

 This is a full-stack web application for managing yoga class bookings.
 It allows users to sign up, log in, verify their email, book yoga classes, and manage their bookings.
-Admin users can manage classes and users, including manual verification and viewing verification tokens. a
+Admin users can manage classes and users, including manual verification and viewing verification tokens

 ## 🌐 Live